tvooo/tp2/7-experiments.md

 Table:  Experiment 1 ride times and durations

+\todo[fix last ride data]

 As can be seen, the ride durations do not differ much, except for the rides during rush hour.
 In the following, the different recordings were compared based on their wave form (amplitude) and the actual audio samples.

-In order to do so, I created a Processing^[See [http://www.processing.org](http://www.processing.org)] sketch that allowed the presentation of the audio wave forms as well as playback.
+In order to do so, I created a Processing^[See [http://www.processing.org](http://www.processing.org)] sketch that allowed the presentation of the audio as wave forms as well as playback.

 \begin{figure*}[!ht]
   \centering